InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

 Currently seeking expertise in machine learning, data engineering, cloud computing,and full-stack development with a focus on back-end.

-Driven to contribute to cutting-edge research and development in the AEC software domain, combining architectural knowledge with advanced software engineering and data science techniques.
+Driven to contribute to cutting-edge research and development in the AEC software domain, combining architectural, Dfma Knowledge and past experience in Robotic Fabrication.

 FUN FACT: I love to sketch humans(speed-sketching),weight lifting, going on trails, and love cooking .
 I love coffee-hoping,food-tasting,wine-tasing on weekends.
 I chose architecture but hated being an engineer.
 Now I want to become one !!